B O O K S & J O U R N A L

-TCLA (digital version ISSN 2297-1874, printed version ISSN 2504-2238) is a biannual journal, founded in Switzerland, published in London in both electronic and paper form (by RECEPTIO Academic Press Ltd), and devoted to theoretical and empirical scientific research works in the field of humanities (visual, verbal and musical arts).
+TCLA (digital version ISSN 2297-1874, printed version ISSN 2504-2238) is an international academic journal, published in Open Access devoted to theoretical and empirical scientific research works in the field of humanities.
 It is open to all researchers who are interested in publishing their scientific achievements.

 Our Journal’s title has been chosen to recall, a little nostalgically, Teoria e Critica / Theory and Criticism, an academic journal co-founded by Luciano Rossi in 1972.

 The journal uses double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.